Nrodriguez23/WishList/README.md

-# Android Prework - *CodepathMail*
+# Android Project 2 - *WishList*

 Submitted by: **Nathaniel Rodriguez**

-**CodepathMail** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**WishList** is a wishlist app that helps the user keep track of what they want to buy.

 Time spent: **6** hours spent in total